Enrolment to this course is based on application. Application deadline is Thursday in week 33 for the autumn semester.

-- calculate the uptake of carbon both in a natural and anthropogenic air and sea system based upon analytical and model data
+- is able to calculate the uptake of carbon both in a natural and anthropogenically perturbed air-sea system based upon analytical and model data

-- determine how the biological pump influence the distribution of chemical substances in the ocean based on stoichiometry
+- is able to determine how the biological pump influences the distribution of chemical substances in the ocean based on stoichiometry

-- identify processes that are important for air-sea exchange
+- can identify processes that are important for air-sea exchange

-- measure and interpret experimental data and summarize results in a short laboratory report
+- can measure and interpret experimental data and summarize results in a short laboratory report

-- interpret results based on modelling in a short report
+- can interpret results based on modelling in a short report

 Required Previous Knowledge